What happens after a devastating turning point in life? Can evil be forgiven?

-Arilyn teamed up with Finnish newspaper Helsingin Sanomat, and their design lead Sami Valtere, to create an AR infographic to accompany the exhibition - digging deeper into the current global refugee situation.
+Together with Finnish newspaper Helsingin Sanomat and its design lead Sami Valtere, we created an AR infographic to accompany the exhibition - digging deeper into the current global refugee situation.

 The piece resembled abstract art, with colourful shapes and lines.
-But when scanned with Arilyn, the shapes came to life and displayed a variety of statistics and facts relating to refugee displacement around the world.
+But when scanned with the Arilyn app, the figures came to life and displayed various statistics and facts relating to refugee displacement worldwide.
 The infographic featured the narration of one young refugee telling his own story, giving the numbers a voice.

-All-in-all, an ideal example of AR put to use in reaching both client and consumer.
-It managed to convey messages from within the art and furthermore, beyond the frame and the exhibition itself.
+All in all, an ideal example of AR put to use in reaching both client and consumer.
+It managed to convey messages from within the art and beyond the frame and the exhibition itself.

 AR content can help art to dive deeper and truly make an impact.
 Augmented content enables more detailed storytelling and more displaying complex themes.